-Stephanie Kovalchik earned a Ph.D. and M.S. in Biostatistics from the University of Californa at Los Angeles.
-She received a B.S. in Biology from the California Institute of Technology.
-Kovalchik has methodological expertise in absolute risk prediction, risk stratification, regression modeling, survey methods, meta-analysis, and hierarchical modeling.
+Stephanie Ann Kovalchik is an associate statistician at the RAND Corporation.
+She has methodological expertise in absolute risk prediction, risk stratification, regression modeling, survey methods, meta-analysis, and hierarchical modeling.
 She is also an experienced R programmer and software developer, with a particular interest in designing software for statistical modeling and data visualization.

 Kovalchik SA, Varadhan R, Weiss CO., "Assessing heterogeneity of treatment effect in a clinical trial with the proportional interactions model," Statistics in Medicine, 2013 (forthcoming)

 Kovalchik SA, Pfeiffer R., "Population-based absolute risk estimation with survey data.," Lifetime Data Analysis, 2013 (forthcoming)

 Kovalchik SA, Varadhan R, Fetterman B, Poitras NE, Wacholder S, Katki HA., "A general binomial regression model to estimate standardized risk differences from binary response data," Statistics in Medicine, 32(5):808-21, 2013

 Kovalchik SA, Ronckers CM, Veiga LH, Sigurdson AJ, Inskip PD, de Vathaire F, Sklar CA, Donaldson SS, Anderson H, Bhatti P, Hammond S, Leisenring WM, Mertens AC, Smith SA, Stovall M, Tucker MA, Weathers RE, Robison LL, Pfeiffer RM., "Absolute risk prediction of second primary thyroid cancer among 5-year survivors of childhood cancer," Journal of Clinical Oncology, 31(1):119-127, 2013